The Complete Disney Villains List 2025: Names and Fun Facts Too

 Fun Fact

-The Queen of Hearts in the Disney film is actually an amalgamation of three different characters from the book – the Queen, the Duchess, and the Red Queen from Through the Looking Glass.
+The Queen of Hearts is actually an amalgamation of three different characters from the book – the Queen, the Duchess, and the Red Queen from Through the Looking Glass.

-Captain Hook, the main villain in Disney’s 1953 film, Peter Pan is as quirky as he is loathsome.
-The only thing greater than his greed and hate for Peter Pan is his fear of crocodiles.
+Captain Hook, the swashbuckling villain in the classic 1953 film, Peter Pan is as quirky as he is loathsome.
+The only thing greater than his greed and hate for Peter is his fear of crocodiles.

 Fun Fact